(A resource guide for parents whose children are detained at the San Francisco Juvenile Hall)

 The Juvenile Hall is located at 375 Woodside Avenue, San Francisco, CA 94127.
 Parking is available in the parking lot adjacent to the building or in the surrounding streets.

-Detention of your child at the San Francisco Juvenile Hall depends of the severity of the criminal offense committed.
-Some children will only be required to pay a fine, perform community service or attend counseling sessions mandated by the San Francisco Probation Department.
-Others may be court ordered to be on probation for approximately 6 months at your own home or a relative of the child where rehabilitation will be more conducive.
+Detention of your child at the San Francisco Juvenile Hall depends on the severity of the criminal offense committed.
+Some children will only be required to pay a fine, perform community service, or attend counseling sessions mandated by the San Francisco Probation Department.
+Others may be court ordered to be on probation for approximately six months at the home of you or a relative of the child where rehabilitation will be more conducive.

 Once admitted to the facility, each minor will undergo a comprehensive screening process.
 This involves physical inspection for possession of any illegal substances or weapons and medical examination to address injuries or other medical issues that are necessary.
 Upon completion of this procedure, they will be placed into their designated quarters for detention until ordered for release by the court.

 By law, any child who is arrested is given the opportunity to contact someone via telephone for notification of his or her location and status.
 These calls are restricted to immediate family members or the child's attorney.
-Once contact has been made and someone is properly notified, all subsequent phone calls will be "collect" and will require court approval or authorized by the Probation Officer.
+Once contact has been made, and someone is properly notified, all subsequent phone calls will be "collect" and will require court approval or authorization by the Probation Officer.

 To contact your child's Probation Officer, you may call (415) 753-7800 daily during normal business hours.